Read in:

 The honest parts

-One question cost more with the note than without.
+One question cost more with the instructions than without.
 On "how do I publish a vault", the guided model kept drilling for the exact section (7+ calls) while the bare model stopped at a coarser answer sooner.
 Biasing toward precise section reads occasionally costs an extra call.
 It is a real trade, small, and worth it for the dump reduction everywhere else.

 And one question was a wash by design, at least for Haiku: "what does expand do" got answered from memory by both Haiku variants, because the model already knows what "expand" means in the abstract.
 A generic-knowledge question is not a retrieval test, so I scored it separately. nano, for what it is worth, searched even for that one rather than trusting its memory.